 In addition to the mentioned effects, some other unusual symptoms may be experienced like severe chest pain, memory loss, changes in speech or vision, uncommon bleeding in the vagina, and severe headaches.

 Indication and Dosage

 Estring is an estrogen-based treatment that is intended to provide comfort and relief and solve moderate to severe postmenopausal symptoms.
-This product must be used in a conscientious manner to avoid possible allergic reactions and to minimize the experience of some reported side effects, whether frequent or severe.
+This product must be used in a conscientious manner to avoid possible allergic reactions and to minimize the experience of some reported side effects you may report side to your doctor, whether frequent or severe.

 This medication should not be used for an extended time, thus it is essential to have a regular dialogue with your physician about the use of Estring.